Chinedum Okwudire

-Chinedum (Chi) Okwudire is a Nigerian-American mechanical engineer and a professor of Mechanical Engineering and Miller Faculty Scholar at the University of Michigan, where he directs the Smart and Sustainable Automation Research Lab.
-He is also the founder and chief technology officer of Ulendo Technologies, Inc. His research is in the area of manufacturing automation, control engineering, and mechatronics.
+Chinedum ("Chi") Okwudire is a Nigerian-American mechanical engineer, manufacturing researcher, educator, and entrepreneur.
+He is a professor of mechanical engineering at the University of Michigan and director of the University of Michigan Advanced Manufacturing Institute (UMAMI).
+His research focuses on manufacturing automation, mechatronics, smart manufacturing, robotics, and additive manufacturing.

+Okwudire is known for contributions to software-based vibration compensation and control methods for high-speed 3D printing systems, as well as intelligent scan optimization methods for metal additive manufacturing.
+He is the founder of Ulendo Technologies, Inc., a company developing software for industrial additive manufacturing and manufacturing automation.

 Education

-Okwudire received a Bachelor of Science degree in Mechanical Engineering from Middle East Technical University in 2003.
-Okwudire then completed his graduate studies at the University of British Columbia, earning a Masters of Applied Science in 2005 and a Ph.D. in 2009, both in Mechanical Engineering.
-Okwudire's doctoral thesis was on the modeling and control of feed drive systems for high-speed machine tools, using techniques such as finite element modeling and an adaptive sliding mode controller to improve feed drive servo bandwidth and disturbance rejection ability.
+Okwudire received a Bachelor of Science degree in mechanical engineering from Middle East Technical University in 2003.
+He subsequently completed graduate studies at the University of British Columbia, earning a Master of Applied Science degree in 2005 and a Ph.D. in 2009, both in mechanical engineering.
+His doctoral research focused on the modeling and control of feed-drive systems for high-speed machine tools.

-Career and Research
+Career

-After receiving his doctorate in 2009, Okwudire joined DMG Mori Seiki Co. in 2010 as a senior mechanical engineer and systems optimization team leader before joining the University of Michigan faculty in 2011 as an assistant professor.
-In 2017, he was promoted to the rank of associate professor, and in 2023 he was promoted to the rank of Full Professor at the University of Michigan.
-He also served as the Associate Chair of Integrative Systems + Design (ISD) at the University of Michigan from 2019 to 2021.
+After receiving his doctorate in 2009, Okwudire joined DMG Mori Seiki Co. in 2010 as a senior mechanical engineer and leader of the mechatronic systems optimization team before joining the faculty of the University of Michigan in 2011 as an assistant professor.
+He was promoted to associate professor in 2017 and to full professor in 2023.
+From 2019 to 2021, he served as associate chair of Integrative Systems + Design (ISD) at the University of Michigan.
+In 2026, he became the director of the University of Michigan Advanced Manufacturing Institute (UMAMI).

-Okwudire's expertise lies in manufacturing automation, control engineering and mechatronics, with key applications to additive manufacturing (or 3-D printing), nano-positioning, machining, distributed manufacturing, and smart manufacturing systems.
-He directs the Smart and Sustainable Automation Research Lab at the University of Michigan, which seeks to exploit knowledge at the intersection of machine design, control and computing to boost the performance of manufacturing automation systems at low cost.
-Okwudire is also the founder and chief technology officer of Ulendo Technologies, Inc., a company that develops advanced software solutions for manufacturing automation.
+Okwudire's expertise lies in manufacturing automation, control engineering, and mechatronics, with key applications to additive manufacturing (3D printing), nano-positioning, machining, distributed manufacturing, and smart manufacturing systems.
+He directs the Smart and Sustainable Automation Research Lab at the University of Michigan, which seeks to exploit knowledge at the intersection of machine design, control, and computing to boost the performance of manufacturing automation systems at low cost.